 Don’t hoard hot water or laundry facilities

 Everyone needs access.
-Hogging = low-key passive aggression, subtle tension in community.
+Hogging = low-key passive aggression, subtle tension in the community.

 Handle valuables responsibly